dgraph-io/dgraph-docs/content/deploy/dgraph-administration.md

 ```

 {{% notice "note" %}}
-To fully secure alter operations in the cluster, the auth token must be set for every Alpha.
+To fully secure alter operations in the cluster, the authentication token must be set for every Alpha node.
 {{% /notice %}}